Hydraulic or Pneumatic Baler?

 In this guide written by our expert in-house team, we'll talk you through the key factors that distinguish the two types and share our knowledge of supplying them for over 25 years to help you choose.
 If you're short on time, contact us with your specific needs and we'll recommend a specific baler model to bale your waste.

-Broadly speaking, you'll have more baler size options if you go for hydraulic as illustrated in the table below.
+Broadly speaking, you'll have more baler size options if you opt for a hydraulic waste baler as illustrated in the table below:

 | Power Source | Electric | Compressed Air |